 The club continues to restore a few more original bunkers each year and has undertaken a massive tree removal program to address issues of sunlight and to open up the landscape to view."

-With tight twisting fairways and undulating terrain, St George’s is a man and woman-sized test of golf and the club has proudly played host to the Canadian Open on five occasions (the Open returned to St George's in 2010 after a 42-year gap) and the LPGA Classic also on five occasions.
+With tight twisting fairways and undulating terrain, St George’s is a man and woman-sized test of golf.
+The club has proudly played host to the Canadian Open on five occasions (most recently in 2010) and the LPGA Classic also on five occasions.
 The Canadian Open returns to St George's in 2020 but was cancelled due to COVID-19.
 St George's will host the event in 2021 and 2024.

 Today’s layout measures a tad more than 7,000 yards from the back tees and with par set at 71, St George’s really is a serious challenge, especially at the two demanding closing holes, which were both par fives, but now they are each taxing par fours, having been converted for the Canadian Open. #17 measures 486 yards and its devilishly narrow, crowned green calls for an exacting approach The home hole is just as tough (465 yards uphill) to a steep, heavily bunkered green.